pianity/arsnap/packages/adapter/example/README.md

-# Simple Example Using The Adapter
+# dApp Example Using the Adapter

 This is a simple commented example demonstrating how to: